bendrissou/gmutator-replication/README.md

 ## Requirements

-We recommend using the [docker image](https://doi.org/10.5281/zenodo.10781797), which contains the following dependencies and more:
+We recommend using the docker image stored in [the artefact](https://doi.org/10.5281/zenodo.10781796), which contains the following dependencies and more:
 * **Python**: >= 3.7
 * **grammarinator**: >= 19.3
 * **antlr**: = 4.13.0